 Private Attorneys General Act

 California labor and employment laws are known for being complex and burdensome in comparison to the rest of the nation.
-There is no better example of California’s distinction in this area than the Private Attorneys General Act (PAGA), which allows an aggrieved employee to file a representative action on behalf of himself/herself and all other aggrieved employees for a Labor Code violation.
-The California Chamber of Commerce is not aware of any other state that has such a law or is considering a similar proposal.
-However, any state should pause before seeking to mirror this unique law.
+There is no better example of California’s distinction in this area than the Private Attorneys General Act (PAGA), which allows an aggrieved employee to file a representative action on behalf of himself/herself, all other aggrieved employees and the State of California for alleged Labor Code violations.
+The California Chamber of Commerce is not aware of any other state that has such a law or is considering a similar proposal—and any state should take pause before seeking to mirror this unique law.

-PAGA has had a significant litigation impact in California, with many questions left regarding how effective it has been in encouraging compliance with California labor and employment protections or compensating employees for alleged harm.
-The past decade of legal decisions, as well as numerous examples of abuse, indicates that the current state of PAGA is in need of significant reform.
+PAGA has had a significant litigation impact in California, with many questions left regarding how effective it has been in encouraging compliance with California’s burdensome labor and employment protections or compensating employees for alleged harm.

 Why Is PAGA So Unfair?

-- There is no requirement under PAGA that an employee actually suffer harm, such as unpaid wages, as a result of the violation.
-For example, the Labor Code requires that a paystub state the legal entity which is the employer.
-So, if an employee’s paycheck says “XYZ, Inc.,” but the employer’s name is really “XYZ, LLC,” the employee can recover PAGA penalties even though the employee suffered no harm because of this simple mistake.
+• There is no requirement under PAGA that an employee actually suffers harm, such as unpaid wages, as a result of the violation.
+For example, the Labor Code requires a paystub state the legal entity that is the employer.
+So, if an employee’s paycheck says “XYZ, Inc.,” but the employer’s name really is “XYZ, LLC,” the employee can recover PAGA penalties even though the employee suffered no harm from this simple mistake.

-- Legal precedent has established that PAGA provides a “civil penalty.”
-This means that employees are allowed to recover both the statutory penalty associated with the Labor Code provision at issue as well as civil penalties under PAGA, creating a stacking of penalties against the employer.
+• Legal precedent has established that PAGA provides a “civil penalty.”
+This means that employees can recover both the statutory penalty associated with the Labor Code provision at issue, as well as civil penalties under PAGA, thereby creating a stacking of penalties against the employer.

 $100 for the first violation x 100 employees = $10,000